 - Aftermath: Beyond Black Saturday, Joe Connor, Ken Connor and Lucy Maclaren, Renegade Films and ABC

-- The Australian Dream, Stan Grant, Dan Gordon, GoodThing Productions and Passion Pictures UK
+- The Australian Dream, Stan Grant, Dan Gordon, GoodThing Productions, Passion Pictures UK and ABC

 - The Final Quarter, Ian Darling, Sally Fryer and Mary Macrae, Shark Island Productions

 These films, along with three more films long-listed for the award, will be screened free for the public at the State Library of NSW on Wednesday 16 October.
 RSVPs are essential.